ThierrySpetebroot/academic-keyword-occurrence/README.md

 ![bitcoin chart](https://raw.githubusercontent.com/Pold87/academic-keyword-occurrence/master/bitcoin_chart.png "bitcoin chart")

 ## Troubleshooting
-_OSX only_: Python 3.6 does not include any SSL certificates, therefore `https` request will fail due to the impossibility to verify the URL.
+_OSX only_: Python 3.6 does not include any SSL certificates, therefore any `https` request will fail due to the impossibility to verify the URL.

 This will lead to the following error: